 With a 7-inch screen (compared to the Forma's 8 inches), it's smaller than its bigger brother, but that makes it more portable and it's a much faster device besides.
 With the latest E Ink technology, the Libra H2O matches the Oasis in speed and responsiveness – whether you're just turning a page, selecting words for dictionary look-up or entering a Wi-FI password to set up the ereader.

 The Libra H2O debuted improvements to the user interface, like a new ebook navigator accessed by either swiping upward from the bottom or tapping in the centre of the screen.
-You can even use the Libra to read in landscape mode if you prefer, something you won't be able to with the Oasis.
+You can even use the Libra to read in landscape mode if you prefer.
 We were already partial to Kobo's user interface and these changes have made it more streamlined than the cluttered UX of the Kindles.

 Thanks to its hard plastic body, the Libra has a more premium and rugged look than the Forma.
 The page-turn buttons feel a lot more sturdy with good feedback, while the power button on the rear is easy to locate as it sits in a recess that's quite deep.
 That said, the buttons on the Oasis are, by far, the best of the three.